treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 categories: python favorite
 ---

+**Update (2019)**: I originally left the sprints out of this article completely!
+To remedy that, I've recently published another article [all about the PyCon sprints][sprints] and why you should consider attending them.

 You've decided to invest energy, money, and time away from your home so that you can go to your first PyCon.
 Now you want to make sure you spend your time wisely by attending events relevant to you and possibly by forming relations with other PyCon attendees.
 But you're (naturally) not an expert conference-goer.